AirenSoft/OvenLiveKit-Web/README.md

 OvenSpace is a sub-second latency streaming demo service using [OvenMediaEngine](https://github.com/AirenSoft/OvenMediaEngine), [OvenPlayer](https://github.com/AirenSoft/OvenPlayer) and [OvenLiveKit](https://github.com/AirenSoft/OvenLiveKit-Web).
 You can experience OvenLiveKit in the **[OvenSpace Demo](https://space.ovenplayer.com/)** and see examples of how it can be applied in the [OvenSpace Repository](https://github.com/AirenSoft/OvenSpace).

 ## Features
+* Support WebRTC-HTTP ingestion protocol (WHIP) -Since 1.3.0
 * Streaming to OvenMediaEngine's WebRTC Provider.
 	* Implement [OvenMediaEngine's signaling protocol](https://airensoft.gitbook.io/ovenmediaengine/live-source/webrtc-beta#custom-webrtc-producer)
-* Built-in Device Capture.
+* Built-in Device, Screen Capture.
 * Set the Quality of the Input Stream.

 ## Quick Start